Appliance hub

 | LE | Samsung UK lists LE as low water level detected. | overflow leak | high |

-| ND | The machine is not draining water correctly | drainage | medium |
+| ND | The washer has detected a no-drain condition | drainage | medium |

 | OC | Samsung OC usually means the washer thinks the drum is overfilling or the water level is rising too high. | overflow leak | high |